 All rehearsal sessions are captured with synchronized video, audio and MIDI, allowing for high-precision piano note-level recording.
 Rehearsals have mostly taken place on three pianos: a Yamaha GB1k Silent, an Essex EUP-116E with a built-in silent system, and a Yamaha C1X Disklavier Enspire ST. To record video, a video camera (GoPro) is placed above the keyboard, capturing the position/movement of the hands (including fingers), arms, head and torso.
 Video is recorded at 1080p at 60 frames per second (fps).
 Higher frame rates caused the GoPro to shut down due to overheating, so 60fps was chosen as a compromise between higher resolution and long recording times.

-Audio is recorded at 44.1kHz using condenser microphones (2 AKG P120, AKG P170 or AKG P420, depending on the location) connected to a USB audio interface (Focusrite Scarlett 2i2).
+Audio is recorded at 44.1kHz using condenser microphones (2 AKG P120, AKG P170 or AKG P420, depending on the location) connected to a USB audio interface (Focusrite Scarlett 2i2 or 4i4).

 A rehearsal log chronicles the focus of each rehearsal session, and the Multidimensional Mood State Questionnaire (MDBF) is employed to assess the pianists’ mood after each session.
 We will utilize the MDBF questionnaire and the rehearsal log to contextualize day-to-day variations in rehearsal strategies.
 The rehearsal log serves a dual purpose: it documents played pieces or sections for labeling recordings and tracks rehearsal focus, such as strategies or goals, for qualitative analysis, in a similar way to the approaches used by Roger Chaffin’s musician colleagues Gabriela Imreh and Tânia Lisboa.